gbmhunter/blog/content/programming/operating-systems/freertos/_index.md

 ## Long File Name Warning

 Some of the files in the demo folder are nested deeply within others, giving large file paths.
-When the FreeRTOS directory is itself put in a resonably large directory, this can easily result in file paths over 260 characters, which on a Windows system, will cause issues (such as the SCM Mercurial not working correctly, or errors when trying to copy/cut/paste directories).
+When the FreeRTOS directory is itself put in a reasonably large directory, this can easily result in file paths over 260 characters, which on a Windows system, will cause issues (such as the SCM Mercurial not working correctly, or errors when trying to copy/cut/paste directories).
 Long file names include:

 ```
 FreeRTOS\Demo\ARM7_AT91SAM7X256_Eclipse\.metadata\.plugins\org.eclipse.core.runtime\.settings\org.eclipse.cdt.core.prj-RTOSDemo.prefs